Representative William W. O’Brien

 Member, House Committee on Finance

 William W. O’Brien (D) has served the residents of North Providence in District 54 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
-He serves as the second vice-chairman of the House Committee on Rules and is a member of the House Committee on Finance and the House Committee on Environment and Natural Resources.
+He serves as the second vice-chairman of both the House Committee on the Environment and Natural Resources and the House Committee on Rules and is a member of the House Committee on Finance and Permanent Joint Committee on State Lottery.

 Representative O’Brien sponsored several pieces of legislation that became law during the 2018 legislative session.
 He sponsored a bill that made sexual abuse reporting more effective and a law that requires drug abuse and suicide prevention be taught in Rhode Island schools.
 He also introduced a bill that became law which requires anyone entrusted with the care and control of an animal, such as a veterinarian or an animal shelter worker, to report any discovered instance of animal cruelty to the proper authorities.